-Jurisdiction Business-to-Government (B2G) Business-to-Business (B2B) Business-to-Consumer (B2C) Upcoming years (Horizon scanning) Jurisdiction specific details Singapore Allowed but not mandatory Allowed but not mandatory Allowed but not mandatory Yes - 2025, 2026 E-invoicing soft launch began on 1 May 2025 for existing GST-registered businesses.
-It will become mandatory from 1 November 2025 for newly incorporated voluntary GST registrants, and from 1 April 2026 for all new voluntary registrants.
-Slovakia Allowed but not mandatory Allowed but not mandatory Allowed but not mandatory Yes - 2027, 2030 Plans announced to introduce e-invoicing for domestic transactions in 2027, whereas mandatory real-time reporting of cross-border transactions is scheduled for 2030.
-South Africa Not applicable Not applicable Not applicable Not applicable Spain Mandatory - 2015 Allowed but not mandatory Allowed but not mandatory Yes - 2027, 2028 Implementation dates are dependent on the approval of a Royal Decree (Implementation Regulation).
+Jurisdiction Business-to-Government (B2G) Business-to-Business (B2B) Business-to-Consumer (B2C) Upcoming years (Horizon scanning) Jurisdiction specific details Sri Lanka Allowed but not mandatory Allowed but not mandatory Allowed but not mandatory Yes - 2026 Budget 2026 proposed the phased implementation of a national e-invoicing system using Application Programming Interface (API) integration between taxpayers' Enterprise Resource Planning (ERP) systems and the Revenue Administration Management Information System (RAMIS), with the system expected to be implemented in 2026.
+The rollout is expected to begin with export-oriented enterprises and selected pilot companies, expand to all VAT-registered taxpayers, and later integrate with point-of-sale (POS) systems for real-time transaction reporting.
 Sweden Mandatory - 2019 Allowed but not mandatory Allowed but not mandatory Yes - 2030 Looking at mandatory e-invoicing as part of the EU ViDA package.
 Switzerland Allowed but not mandatory Allowed but not mandatory Allowed but not mandatory Not applicable The Confederation requires e-invoices from its suppliers under certain conditions.
 PDF invoices sent electronically are accepted as e-invoices.
-Taiwan Allowed but not mandatory Allowed but not mandatory Allowed but not mandatory Yes - 2026 Mandatory for foreign e-commerce operators conducting B2C sales in Taiwan to issue a cloud-based Government Uniform Invoice (GUI), which is a type of eGUI, to consumers for B2C transactions.
-The full implementation of the MIG 4.0 standard across all transaction types will take place in January 2026.
+Taiwan Allowed but not mandatory Allowed but not mandatory Allowed but not mandatory Not applicable Mandatory for foreign e-commerce operators conducting B2C sales in Taiwan to issue a cloud-based Government Uniform Invoice (GUI), which is a type of eGUI, to consumers for B2C transactions.
+The MIG 4.0 standard has been fully implemented across all transaction types as of January 2026.
+Tanzania Mandatory - 2012 Mandatory - 2012 Mandatory - 2012 Not applicable E-invoicing is mandatory for B2G, B2B and B2C through a fiscalization model enforced via government approved Electronic Fiscal Devices under the Income Tax Electronic Fiscal Devices Regulations 2012.
+Fiscal receipts and invoices issued through these devices are legally recognised as e-invoices and are transmitted in real-time to the Electronic Fiscal Device Management System operated by the tax authority.

-Jurisdiction Business-to-Government (B2G) Business-to-Business (B2B) Business-to-Consumer (B2C) Upcoming years (Horizon scanning) Jurisdiction specific details The Bahamas Allowed but not mandatory Allowed but not mandatory Allowed but not mandatory Not applicable Türkiye Mandatory - 2013 Mandatory - 2013 Mandatory - 2013 Not applicable In the context of B2G, B2B, and B2C transactions, e-invoicing was introduced in 2011 and 2013, with mandatory usage having begun in 2013.
-United Arab Emirates Allowed but not mandatory Allowed but not mandatory Not applicable Yes - 2026, 2027 Mandatory e-invoicing will apply to B2B transactions from 1 January 2027 for businesses with revenues of AED 50 million and above, and from 1 July 2027 for smaller businesses.
-B2G transactions will follow from 1 October 2027, after a B2B pilot program starting 1 July 2026.
-United Kingdom Allowed but not mandatory Allowed but not mandatory Allowed but not mandatory Yes - 2030 Following the consultation period that ended in May, an announcement on a proposed e-invoicing regime is expected as part of the Autumn Budget in November 2025.
+Jurisdiction Business-to-Government (B2G) Business-to-Business (B2B) Business-to-Consumer (B2C) Upcoming years (Horizon scanning) Jurisdiction specific details The Bahamas Allowed but not mandatory Allowed but not mandatory Allowed but not mandatory Not applicable Tunisia Mandatory - 2016 Mandatory - 2019 Allowed but not mandatory Not applicable E-invoicing has been mandatory for B2G supplies since 2016 for companies classified under the Division for Large Enterprises.
+Mandatory for pharmaceutical and hydrocarbon B2B transactions between professionals (excluding retail traders); allowed but not mandatory for all other B2B transactions.
+Türkiye Mandatory - 2013 Mandatory - 2013 Mandatory - 2013 Not applicable In the context of B2G, B2B and B2C transactions, e-invoicing was introduced in 2011 and 2013, with mandatory usage having begun in 2013.
+United Arab Emirates Allowed but not mandatory Allowed but not mandatory Not applicable Yes - 2026, 2027 The Electronic Invoicing System begins with a pilot phase and voluntary adoption from 1 July 2026.
+Mandatory implementation applies to B2B and B2G from 1 January 2027 for businesses above AED 50 million, from 1 July 2027 for all others.
+B2C remains out of scope until a future decision.
+United Kingdom Allowed but not mandatory Allowed but not mandatory Allowed but not mandatory Yes - 2030 As announced in the Autumn Budget 2025, the government will require all VAT invoices to be issued in a specified electronic format from April 2029.
+The government will work with stakeholders to develop an implementation roadmap to be published at Budget 2026.
 Mandatory B2G e-invoicing for suppliers to National Health Service England has already been implemented.
-United States of America Not applicable Not applicable Not applicable Not applicable Uruguay Mandatory - 2012 Mandatory - 2012 Mandatory - 2012 Not applicable Uzbekistan Mandatory - 2020 Mandatory - 2020 Mandatory - 2020 Not applicable
+United States of America Not applicable Not applicable Not applicable Not applicable